CheckoutFinland/checkout-finland-for-woocommerce/readme.txt

 == Changelog ==

+= 1.5.0 =
+* Add support for WooCommerce Subscriptions plugin
+* Add tokenized card MIT payments functionalities
+* Add new Helper class
+* Add info and error logging for payment requests if debug log enabled
+* Updated to the latest PHP-SDK version

 = 1.4.1 =
 * Tokenized card automatically set as users default payment method
 * Updated to the latest PHP-SDK version